-And of course, we shouldn't forget about chatbots that get ever smarter and deliver personalized experiences.
+And of course, we shouldn't forget about NLP-driven chatbots that get ever smarter and deliver personalized experiences.
 Even outside the retail sphere, chatbots are expected to be the biggest word in customer service, offering deals and recommendations, providing easy navigation and tracking orders.

 Trend #3: Omnichannel retail to deliver seamless shopping experiences

 The new age of omnichannel marketing means that customers expect a seamless experience across all channels.
 They see items on websites, visit stores, whip out their phones and start looking for help.
 They visit a store, see an item, save it to their phone, go home and want it delivered.
 They stay online, purchase and expect pickup in the store.

 In other words, none of the channels are distinct or meaningful to them.
 Look at the role mobile-based visual search plays in customers making buying decisions.
 Pinterest Lens lets a user pull out their phone, snap a picture and find related pins on the platform in a matter of seconds.
 The platform has experienced 100% year-to-year growth, indicating interest in visual search is there when there's an app that can do it well.

 This also means that other seamless omnichannel interactions are open for use.
 People are happy to click online and collect items in the store.
 According to a report from the National Retail Federation, 89 million customers use a combination of online and in-store shopping over the post-Thanksgiving runup for the holiday shopping season.
 Especially enticing for retailers is the report that omnichannel users spent $93 more than average customers.